lsst-dm/dmtn-050/index.rst

 The Original Format EFD will begin accepting data when the Summit Facility achieves beneficial occupancy and environmental and OCS systems are installed, currently expected to occur by the end of calendar 2017.
 The EFD transformation service was originally scheduled to meet an early integration exercise date of April 2018.
 With potential delays in the date of Auxiliary Telescope Spectrograph delivery from August 2018 to later in the year, that integration exercise could occur later as well.
-The DAX team has resources assigned to design the (logical and physical) schema for the Reformatted EFD in the Fall 2018 cycle.
+The DAX team has resources assigned to design the (logical and physical) schema for the Transformed EFD in the Fall 2018 cycle.
 The DAX T/CAM has agreed that a few story points from this will be advanced into calendar 2017 to finish the :ref:`initial schema <initial-schema>`.
 Any other EFD schema work necessary to support initial production will be advanced to Spring 2018.